Listen on Spotify

 Posted on 20 May 2020

-Iglooghost is an UK-based artist who creates music, artwork and puzzles that all gravitate around a fictional ecosystem of strange entities and tiny gods.
-Each of Iglooghost’s releases expand on this universe through multimedia content, and he is currently finishing up his sophomore album for 2020.
-Splitting his time between making otherworldy laptop music as Iglooghost, he also collaborates with Kai Whiston and BABii collectively as ‘Gloo’ – creating clothing, club nights and strange...
+Iglooghost is a UK-based artist who creates music, artwork, and puzzles that all gravitate around a fictional ecosystem of strange entities and tiny gods.
+Each of Iglooghost’s releases expands on this universe through multimedia content, and in 2024, he released his fourth album, Tidal Memory Exo, via Lucky Me.
+Splitting his time between making otherworldly laptop music as Iglooghost, he also collaborates with Kai Whiston and BABii collectively as ‘Gloo’—creating clothing, club nights...

-Iglooghost is an UK-based artist who creates music, artwork and puzzles that all gravitate around a fictional ecosystem of strange entities and tiny gods.
-Each of Iglooghost’s releases expand on this universe through multimedia content, and he is currently finishing up his sophomore album for 2020.
-Splitting his time between making otherworldy laptop music as Iglooghost, he also collaborates with Kai Whiston and BABii collectively as ‘Gloo’ – creating clothing, club nights and strange online artefacts.
+Iglooghost is a UK-based artist who creates music, artwork, and puzzles that all gravitate around a fictional ecosystem of strange entities and tiny gods.
+Each of Iglooghost’s releases expands on this universe through multimedia content, and in 2024, he released his fourth album, Tidal Memory Exo, via Lucky Me.
+Splitting his time between making otherworldly laptop music as Iglooghost, he also collaborates with Kai Whiston and BABii collectively as ‘Gloo’—creating clothing, club nights, and strange online artifacts.

 Read moreless